 Wirral also has an older population when compared to the national average, especially those over 65 – with one in three living alone.
 Local priorities in Wirral include a healthy older age, a positive start in life and keeping people well by reducing alcohol and tobacco use and lowering blood pressure.

 NHS Wirral Clinical Commissioning Group (CCG) is striving to reduce the significant inequalities in the borough and aspires to eliminate them entirely in the future.
 Achievement of this ambitious aim will need a partnership approach due to the complex nature of the issues.

-The Healthy Wirral partnership is to enable all people in Wirral to live longer and healthier lives and access the very best health and social care services when they really need them, as close to home as possible.
+The Healthy Wirral partnership aims to support those living in the borough to live longer and healthier lives and access the very best health and social care services when they really need them, as close to home as possible.

 Teams led by GPs and made up of health and care professionals and voluntary and third sector organisations will work in nine neighbourhoods across Wirral.
 The teams will know and have affinity with the local population and their needs, will identify people who would benefit from proactive care support and have a detailed knowledge of available people, services and community assets and where people are empowered to make the best choices, plans and actions for health and wellbeing.

 If Wirral was a village of just 100 people…